Skip to main content

 How long does a Global Entry interview take?

-Global Entry interviews are usually about 15 minutes and consist of asking the applicant several questions.
+Global Entry interviews are usually under 15 minutes and consist of asking the applicant several questions.
 At the time of your interview, your application will have been conditionally approved.
 Your documentation and identity will be verified in person at this point, so the DHS can continue processing your application.

 What to read next